MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Upgrading-the-Data.md

       > [!IMPORTANT]
       > In this step, it is very important that you do not use the **Sync.
 Schema For All Tables** option from the **Tools** menu.

-4.  ([!INCLUDE[navcorfu](includes/navcorfu_md.md)] and earlier only) If the old database includes test runner codeunits, you will get an errors for each codeunit that states that OnBeforeTestRun or OnAfterTestRun trigger signature is not valid.
-To fix this issue, you change the signature of the OnBeforeTestRun and OnAfterTestRun triggers to include the *TestPermission* parameter.
+4.  ([!INCLUDE[navcorfu](includes/navcorfu_md.md)] and earlier only) If the old database includes test runner codeunits, you will get errors on these codeunits that the OnBeforeTestRun and OnAfterTestRun trigger signatures are not valid.
+To fix these issues, you change the signature of the OnBeforeTestRun and OnAfterTestRun triggers to include the *TestPermission* parameter.

     For more information, see [Resolving OnBeforeTestRun and OnAfterTestRun Trigger Errors When Converting a Database](Resolve-OnBeforeTestRun-OnAfterTestRun-Compile-Errors.md).